-Biography: Michaela’s primary research interests include income inequality, economic development, and population health.
+Biography: Michaela’s primary research interests include income inequality, economic development, and health.
 Her dissertation is a cross-national, quantitative study of how income inequality impacts health across different levels of economic development, at the country-level and the individual-level.
-Her other research focuses on how social network interventions promote the well-being of cancer survivors and the causes and consequences of income inequality and polarization, and how social networks impact health outcomes, and the association between social disorganization, self-empowerment, and health.
+Her other research focuses on how social network interventions promote the well-being of cancer survivors and the causes and consequences of income inequality and polarization, and how social networks impact health.
 She employs quantitative methods in her research.

 Contact Info: firstname.lastname@example.org